Azurebird/facturacion_app/README.md

 # Facturacion APP

 ## Requirements
-Node version: 10.5.0
+- Node version: 10.5.0
+- MongoDB version: 4.0

 ## Folder structure

 ```
 .
-├── config
 ├── server
 └── *
 ```

 ## Docker
-You could the image locally by following these steps:
+You could run the image locally by following these steps:

 Build the image